Adjusted Funds From Operations (“AFFO”)

 Real Estate Investment Trust (REIT)

-A REIT is a company dedicated to owning, and in most cases, operating income-producing real estate, such as freestanding retail stores, apartments, shopping centers, offices and warehouses.
+A REIT (pronounced Reet) is a company dedicated to owning, and in most cases, operating income-producing real estate, such as freestanding retail stores, apartments, shopping centers, offices and warehouses.
 Some REITs also engage in financing real estate.

 Single Tenant Retail